 The dedicated Neurology & Neurosurgery team at SASH brings a wealth of expertise to these challenging situations.
 Combining our experience in examination and interpretation with in-house diagnostic and treatment facilities equivalent to those in human hospitals, we use our knowledge and skills to achieve the best possible outcomes for beloved pets and their families.
 Since early intervention can be crucial for successful management of some serious conditions, we recommend that pets be referred promptly for specialist assessment and care.

 About the SASH Neurology & Neurosurgery Team

-The specialists in our team at SASH have extensive experience in all aspects of neurology and neurosurgery, from investigation and diagnosis to medical management and surgery, including brain surgery and complex spinal surgery.
+The specialists in our team at SASH are found nowhere else in NSW.
+They have extensive experience in all aspects of neurology and neurosurgery, from investigation and diagnosis to medical management and surgery, including brain surgery and complex spinal surgery.
 Our specialist team members are also proud to train and mentor veterinarians seeking to specialise in this field.
 The Neurology & Neurosurgery team would not be complete without the highly skilled nurses who care for our patients while they are in hospital.